mshick/catbox-multilevel/README.md

 ### IMPORTANT

-`valueEncoding` should match your server, or you will have problems.
+* `valueEncoding` should match your server, or you will have problems.

-### ALSO IMPORTANT

-Only `utf8` keyEncodings are supported.
+* Only `utf8` keyEncodings are supported.

 ---